Starting Out

 While we aren’t thrilled with the porcelain tile floor, which continue into the 1st floor bathroom and front hallway, we determined there was no added value to replacing them.
 Doing so would only increase our remodel budget, create an enormous amount of dust and debris and lengthen our remodel timeline.

 We waited for holiday sales to order all new stainless-steel appliances from Lowe’s.
-Then Luke drafted plans for the kitchen remodel.
-Below is a Sketchup rendering.
+Then I drafted plans for the kitchen remodel.
+Below is a Sketchup rendering that laid out our vision, going with the full upper cabinets for the additional storage space.

-We shared that draft with our contractor, Glen Mitchell Contracting, and brought it with us to Affordable Granite & Cabinetry.
+We shared that draft with our contractor, Glen Mitchell Contracting, who recommended we bring it to Affordable Granite & Cabinetry.
 They produced an AutoCAD rendering for the kitchen layout and showed us various countertop options (quartz and granite).
-To make the porcelain tile work, we decided to go with a Calacatta Enora quartz with minimal design and white shaker style kitchen cabinets.
+To make the porcelain tile work, we decided to go with a Calacatta Enora quartz, with minimal design but just enough movement in its vein, and white shaker style kitchen cabinets.

 We don’t like to contribute to unnecessary waste if possible.
 It was very appealing to us to salvage the old kitchen cabinets.
 They were in great shape and it was obvious to us that someone would be able to use them.
 Also, it’s expensive to junk kitchen cabinets.

-Keeping this in mind, Luke used his favorite power drill to remove each of the dated cabinets and dark countertops.
+Keeping this in mind, I used my power drill to remove each of the dated cabinets and dark countertops.

 Through some research, we discovered that Habitat for Humanity of Newburgh was happy to take the old cabinets and could resell them at Newburgh ReStore.
 It’s a great local resource that resells household items in good condition and then uses that revenue to help build or renovate affordable homes.
 They even drove out to our house to pick them up.